fletcherian/fletcherian.github.io/_talks/2yp-football.md

 location: "University of Wyoming"
 ---

 Presented this work as my master's thesis at a symposium where all third-year economics PhD students present their theses.
-The paper has been postponed as we investigate the identification strategy further.
+The paper is currently paused as we investigate the identification strategy further.

 Committee: [Alexander James](https://www.alexandergjames.com/), Klaas van 't Veld, and [Jacob Hochard](https://www.jacobhochard.com/).